Future Big Ten foes to meet in game televised by ESPNU

-Jamison Koesterer joined the Ohio State men's lacrosse staff prior to the 2012-13 season.
+Jamison Koesterer spent four seasons on the Ohio State men's lacrosse staff (2013-16).
 A two-time NCAA champion at Johns Hopkins, he spent two seasons as the volunteer coach of his alma mater before joining the Ohio State program.

 In 2013, his first season with the squad, Koesterer guided Buckeye faceoff specialist Trey Wilkes to Second Team All-ECAC honors after he won a league-best 58 percent of his faceoffs, ranking 13th nationally.
 The Buckeyes won the ECAC Tournament and advanced to the NCAA quarterfinals.
 In 2014 the Buckeyes shared the ECAC regular-season title and freshman faceoff specialist Jake Withers was second in the conference in faceoff winning percentage and groundballs per game, earning ECAC All-Rookie Team honors.
 In 2015, when the Buckeyes reached the NCAA quarterfinals, Christopher May was an Honorable Mention All-Big Ten pick and ranked in the Top 11 in the NCAA in faceoff winning percentage and groundballs per game.
 In 2016 Withers was tabbed the Big Ten Specialist of the Year and was a First Team All-B1G selection.
 He was sixth in the NCAA in groundballs per game (7.33 - the most for a Buckeye since at least 2001) and was 12th nationally in faceoff winning percentage (.607), leading the conference in both categories.